lando/lando/examples/pantheon-drupal7/README.md

 # Should use composer 2.x
 cd drupal7
-lando composer --version | grep "2."
+lando composer --version | grep "Composer version 2."

 # Should be logged in
 cd drupal7